Snowmass 2021 whitepaper: Proton structure at the precision frontier

 Eventually, at small enough $x$ and low enough $Q^2$, we enter into the partonic saturation region~\cite{Mueller:2001fv}.
 The boundary to delineate the small-$x$ resummation region and the saturation one is ambiguous.
 In the latest round of the CTEQ-TEA global analysis~\cite{Hou:2019efy}, two alternative ensembles, CT18X and CT18Z, were released, in which an $x$-dependent DIS factorization scale was adopted.
 It is motivated by a partonic saturation model~\cite{GolecBiernat:1998js}, and improves the QCD description of the HERA DIS data, obtaining a similar $\chi^2$ for the same data set as the small-$x$ resummation treatment adopted in NNPDF~\cite{Ball:2017otu} and \xfitter~\cite{xFitterDevelopersTeam:2018hym}.
-Both approaches obtain an enhancement of gluon PDF at small $x$, which dies out with energy increasing~\cite{Guzzi:2021fre}.
-However, the enhancement of the small-$x$ resummation is noticeablely larger than the $x$-dependent scale approach, in which the small-$x$ growth is largely tamed toward $x\to10^{-6}$.
-Some implications about the small-$x$ dynamics have been explored, such as the DIS structure functions~\cite{Guzzi:2021fre}.
+Both approaches obtain an enhancement of gluon PDF at small $x$ and $Q$~\cite{Guzzi:2021fre}.
+However, the enhancement of the small-$x$ resummation is noticeably larger than the $x$-dependent scale approach, in which the small-$x$ growth is largely tamed toward $x\to10^{-6}$.
+Some implications for the small-$x$ dynamics have been explored, such as the DIS structure functions~\cite{Guzzi:2021fre}.
 As expected, both approaches have obtained similar predictions for the transverse structure functions $F_2$.
-But surprisingly, the longitudinal one $F_L$ is pulled to different directions when Bjorken $x$ below $10^{-4}$.
-It would be very interesting to see future measurements to discriminate between these two distinct approaches.
+Intriguingly, the longitudinal one $F_L$ is pulled in different directions in the two approaches when Bjorken $x$ is below $10^{-4}$.
+Future measurements can discriminate between these two distinct approaches.